 Why use titanium in pressure equipment?

-Basic metals such as stainelss steel and can’t sustain the chemical stress for a long period of time and need to be maintained regularly.
+Basic metals, such as stainless steel, can’t sustain chemical stress for a long period of time and need to be maintained regularly.
 Titanium is an excellent manufacturing material because it’s light, durable and can resist corrosion and erosion and endure high temperatures very well.

 “When we choose to use titanium in pressure equipment it basically lasts a lifetime – and a bit longer.” says our Project Director, Panu Perasto.

 In industry applications, titanium needs to be either welded, formed or machined.
 But that is not the easiest task in the world.
 Welding titanium requires use of special methods and surroundings.
 It also requires a lot of expertise and knowledge of how the material acts when heat and pressure are applied.